thenukasiva/thenukasiva/README.md

 ### Welcome!
 I'm Thenuka (she/her) 👋

-I'm a second year CS student at the University of Waterloo.
+I'm a third year computer science student at the University of Waterloo.

-🌱 currently: exploring full-stack development and looking to collaborate on building software programs that have a positive social impact! i'm also searching for 2022 Internships related to full-stack or backend development!
+🌱 currently: exploring back-end development + product management and looking to collaborate on building software programs that have a positive social impact! i'm also searching for 2023 Internships in front-end development and product management!
 <br>
-💻 learning: react native + mobile dev (ios + android)
+💻 learning: golang (backend development)
 <br>
 📫 how to reach me: thenukasivagna@gmail.com or [Linkedin](https://www.linkedin.com/in/thenukasiva/)
 <br>